 Very anti-Hitler.

-The most beautiful civilization ever created by far in history, all history.
+But the effect was the most beautiful civilization ever created by far in history, all history.

 And this is the final blow.

-Uh it seems very, very obvious, very obvious to me, and we should be aware of that as we proceed.
+It seems very, very obvious, very obvious to me, and we should be aware of that as we proceed.

 When gold crosses 4,000, I don't understand why that's not like front page news.

-It's a little jarring to listen to this show and them talk about like how evil wants to destroy Christianity, then cut to a beef commercial and then cut to Tucker mid-sentence talking about how you know evil want the World War One and two.
+It's a little jarring to listen to this show and them talk about like how evil wants to destroy Christianity, then cut to a beef commercial and then cut to Tucker mid-sentence talking about how evil want the World War I and he doesn't like Hitler, but they very anti-Hitler.

 Yeah, but evil forces wanted to destroy Christian society.

-Even if it's from like your town, but then it travels around the world one time before it gets to you, that's still probably not good.
+I think that's probably a bad idea, even if it's from like your town, but then it travels around the world one time before it gets to you.

 So I think that there's something really interesting about Alex's position, even as he's not interesting and he becomes like this sort of organ that has outlived its usefulness.

-There's still something very interesting about the fact that he's able to take things that I would in some other circumstances totally agree with and make me like, I don't I don't want your help with this.
+There's still something very interesting about the fact that he's able to take things that I would in some other circumstances totally agree with and make me like, I don't want your help with this.

-Texas, through Ken Paxton, did sue BlackRock, along with State Street and Vanguard over accusations that they engaged in monopolistic practices.
+Texas, through Ken Paxton, did sue BlackRock along with State Street and Vanguard over accusations that they engaged in monopolistic practices.

-However, Alex is saying that the case involved BlackRock saying that they wouldn't invest in anything in Texas if they uh didn't get rid of fossil fuels, which is inaccurate.
+However, Alex is saying that the case involved BlackRock saying that they wouldn't invest in anything in Texas if they didn't get rid of fossil fuels, which is inaccurate.

-So the idea is that these firms have gathered influence in these coal companies and are restricting the production of coal, which is anti competitive and subject to antitrust laws.
+So the idea is that these firms have gathered influence in these coal companies and are restricting the production of coal, which is anti-competitive and subject to antitrust laws.

-Recently, BlackRock State Street and Vanguard asked the court to dismiss the case on the grounds that there isn't a serious accusation being made.
+Recently, BlackRock, State Street, and Vanguard asked the court to dismiss the case on the grounds that there isn't a serious accusation being made, essentially arguing that even if everything the case claimed was true, there still isn't any crime or wrongdoing.

 The court didn't rule on the merits of this case, but Alex is lying and pretending that they did.